wismerite/ym2151-composer/README.md

 * `convert_dmp.py` is used to convert .dmp instruments to .spi
 * `convert_opm.py` is used to convert .opm instruments to .spi

+## How do I use it?

+For now, you don't.
+It's currently non-functional and doesn't work well anyway.

+How it *did* work at one time was:

+1) Create a script such as the ones in `songs/`
+2) Run said script

+Essentially, you create some `Steps`, then some `Patterns` to hold them and then put the patterns in a `Sequencer` before finally calling `to_spt()` on your `Sequencer`.
+Right now, it doesn't produce an output file, but that is what it was intended to do.

 ## Glossary

 **sp**: file extension for binary files to be fed to YM2151